Tour Anfibio

-Tour Anfibio (Amphibious Tour) is second concert tour by Colombian singer Shakira support of her fourth studio album Dónde Están los Ladrones?
+Tour Anfibio (English: Amphibian Tour) was the second concert tour by Colombian singer-songwriter Shakira, in support of her fourth studio album Dónde Están los Ladrones?
 (1998).
 It started on March 21, 2000, in Lima, and ended on May 12 in Buenos Aires.
-The tour was sponsored by Nokia during the South American legs of the tour.
+The tour was sponsored by Nokia during its South American legs.

 Background

 The tour's setlist consisted of songs from her albums Pies Descalzos (1996) and Dónde Están los Ladrones?
 (1998).
 In addition, she included an a capella song, "Alfonsina y el mar", originally by Argentine folk singer Mercedes Sosa.

-Criticism of the tour was the overselling of tickets in Guatemala, where around 5,000 to 7,000 tickets were sold for a stadium with a maximum capacity of 4,000.
-The concert was also delayed for the day after the planned date due to problems with the stage, which caused fans to partially destroy one of the stadium gates and damaging several vehicles parked outside, and around 25 people fainted in the midst of the commotion.
+The tour received criticism due to the overselling of tickets in Guatemala, where around 5,000 to 7,000 tickets were sold for a stadium with a maximum capacity of 4,000.
+The concert was also delayed for the day after the planned date due to problems with the stage, which caused fans to partially destroy one of the stadium gates and damage several vehicles parked outside, and around 25 people fainted in the midst of the commotion.

-Due to the tour's success, extra concerts were added due to popular demand.
-After three sold out shows in Luna Park, Shakira decided to bring back the tour to Buenos Aires because of popular demand.
-A fourth date was added, taking place at Campo Argentino de Polo.
-The show had around 25,000 attendees.
+Due to the tour's success, extra concerts were added.
+After three sold out shows in Luna Park, Shakira decided to bring the tour back to Buenos Aires due to popular demand.
+A fourth date was added, taking place at Campo Argentino de Polo, with around 25,000 attendees.
 The show had people in the blocks near the stadium to prevent overcrowding of the region and, according to residents' testimonies, the loud music caused the buildings to shake.
-The concerts at National Auditorium, Mexico City, and Luna Park, Buenos Aires, were broadcast on national television.
+The concerts at Auditorio Nacional, Mexico City, and Luna Park, Buenos Aires, were broadcast on national television.

 Critical reception

-Ernesto Lechner from Los Angeles Times praised the concert and the artist, saying, "Everything about Colombian rock star Shakira spells perfection - with a capital P. Her powerful voice.
+Ernesto Lechner from Los Angeles Times praised the concerts and the artist, saying, "Everything about Colombian rock star Shakira spells perfection - with a capital P. Her powerful voice.
 Her gorgeous looks.
 Her effortlessly sensuous dancing.
 Her commanding stage presence".
 He highlighted the performance of "Ojos Así" by calling it "superb", and asserting that her shows are meant to be seen live.

 Setlist

 This set list is from the May 12, 2000, concert in Buenos Aires.
-It may not represent all concerts.
+It may not represent all of the concerts during the duration of the tour.